I Tried The Hair Mask That Experts Say Is Better Than Olaplex

 Advertisement

-The product comes in three sizes and it's on the pricier side — the mini is $29 and full-size is $75 — though I am reassured that a tiny bit goes a very long way.
+The product comes in two sizes and it's on the pricier side — the mini is $29 and full-size is $75 — though I am reassured that a tiny bit goes a very long way.
 Here's how to use it: Simply shampoo and rinse like normal but skip the conditioner.
 Once you're done, give your hair a squeeze to get rid of any excess water (you can towel-dry it if you like), and pull a small dollop of K18 through your hair from root to tip.
 After four minutes you can follow up with your styling products and dry and style your hair like you usually would.

 As my hair is so brittle I was wary of the skip conditioner guidance, so I reached for my most moisturizing shampoo: Amika The Kure Bond Repair Shampoo.
 I rinsed and towel-dried my hair like normal (I always use an Aquis microfiber towel, which I believe is gentler on fragile strands) and raked a pump and a half of the K18 mask through my thick hair from root to tip.
 After just over four minutes I followed with a hair product I love right now, ARKIVE The Good Habit Hybrid Oil, and rough-dried on medium heat.